SpinWearables/SpinWearables.github.io/codedoc/examples/Dancing_with_Color/3D_Rotation_Light_Up/3D_Rotation_Light_Up.ino.md

 </div>
 <div class="side-text">
-Now, we will need to initialize three variables, for the red, green, and blue LED of each big
+Now, we will need to initialize three variables, for the red, green, and blue component of each
 LED.
 These variables will hold information telling the SpinWheel whether or not to display these colors.